juju/docs/src/en/developer-metrics.md

-Title: Juju Metrics
+Title: Metric collecting charms

-# Writing charms that collect metrics
+# Metric collecting charms

 Knowing an application's configuration isn’t enough to effectively operate and manage it.
 Consider that a well-designed application will have as few